 - M7 furnaces with model numbers ending in AW or BW are factory configured for the return air to flow through the front louvered door.
 The return air may also be attached to either side of the furnace cabinet using a field installed kit (PN 904003).
-The location and size of the side and top return air connections are shown in Figures 23 & 24 (pages 29 & 30).
-The filter size for the side return air is 20" x 20" x 1". - Model numbers ending in BWT are factory configured for the return air to enter the top of the furnace.
-See Figure 25 (page 31).
-NOTE: For top return installations, an external or in-wall filter mount is recommended.
-The return duct should be sized to provide adequate airflow
+The location and size of the side and top return air connections are shown in Figure 24 (page 30) & Figure 25 (page 31).
+The filter size for the side return air is 20" x 20" x 1". - Model numbers ending in AWT & BWT are factory configured for the return air to enter the top of the furnace.
+See Figure 26 (page 32) & Figure 27 (page 33).

-- For floor return systems, the manufactured housing manufacturer or installer shall affix a prominent marking on or near the appliance where it is easily read when the closet door is open.
-The marking shall read: "CAUTION, HAZARD OF ASPHYXIATION.
-DO NOT COVER OR RESTRICT FLOOR RETURN AIR OPENING." - Return air openings should not be located to draw air directly from a bathroom. - Materials located in the return duct system shall have a flame spread classification of 200 or less. - The total free area of the openings in the floor or the ceiling registers serving the return air duct system must not be not less than 352 in2 (2,270 cm2).
+NOTE: For top return installations, an external or inwall filter mount can be used.
+The factory installed filter should be removed and the return duct should be sized to provide adequate airflow. • For floor return systems, the manufactured housing manufacturer or installer shall affix a prominent marking on or near the appliance where it is easily read when the closet door is open.
+The marking shall read:

+CAUTION, HAZARD OF ASPHYXIATION.
+DO NOT COVER OR RESTRICT FLOOR RETURN AIR OPENING.

+- Return air openings should not be located to draw air directly from a bathroom. - Materials located in the return duct system shall have a flame spread classification of 200 or less. - The total free area of the openings in the floor or the ceiling registers serving the return air duct system must not be not less than 352 in (2,270 cm).
 At least one register should be located where it is not likely to be covered by carpeting, boxes and other objects.